- It provides easy integration with Office tools.

 Microsoft SQL Server BI made data correlation between the agencies so fast, that the simple POCs for the dashboards let the decision-makers to migrate our so-called enterprise architecture.
 Enterprise architecture is the integration of ETL, CDC, DWH, reporting, and forecasting tools.

 Our expectation is putting BI to work in real-time data collection systems in the maritime environment.

 The Automatic Identification System is a great source of data regarding the ships from around the world.
 From kinematic to static including some commercial data, it streams to the maritime monitoring stations.
 So, collecting and processing of this data and also, creating useful information are the key factors for our government entity.
 However, this data is real-time data which means that the process should be done in seconds for thousands of ships.
 We are forcing the boundaries of the Microsoft BI product right now and wish to see some stream data processing methodologies in the future.

-I have used this product for a year and a half year.
+I have used this product for a year and a half.

-The product was pretty stable but when it comes to collect real-time data we encountered some data dropping issues.
+The product was pretty stable but when it comes to collecting real-time data we encountered some data dropping issues.